 Managers and supervisors are responsible for monitoring conduct which can be construed to be harassment and for initiating necessary action to eliminate such behavior.
-Any employee who feels that he or she is the victim of sexual harassment should immediately report the matter to his or her supervisor or, if the employee would prefer, to the Town Manager or any member of the Board of Selectmen.
+Any employee who feels that he or she is the victim of sexual harassment should immediately report the matter to his or her supervisor or, if the employee would prefer, to the Town Manager, Human Resources, or any member of the Select Board.
+Any employee who feels that he/she is the victim of sexual harassment initiated by their supervisor should immediately report the matter to the Town Manager or Human Resources.
+Any employee who feels that he/she is the victim of sexual harassment initiated by the Town Manager should immediately report the matter to the Chair of the Select Board.
 (Note: All Department Heads shall be considered managers or supervisors.
 In the Fire/Rescue Department, management shall include the Fire Chief and all Deputy Fire Chiefs.
-No other officers or supervisors in the Fire/Rescue Department are authorized to act on reports of harassment but are required to report any such instances to the Town.
+No other officers or supervisors in the Fire /Rescue Department are authorized to act on reports of harassment but are required to report any such instances to the Town.